What Happens if I Forgot to Send 1099-MISC Last year?

 1099-MISC is a relatively short form to fill out.
 As long as you have your data ready, you may be able to complete your 1099-MISC in just a few minutes.

 What is more challenging is figuring out how much you paid to each of your contractors, the reason the amount was paid, and where the amount is reported on the form.
 If you do not collect W-9 from your vendors, it may be time-consuming to obtain their tax id, full legal name, and a valid address.

-We recommend that you collect W-9 form from each of your vendors, before making any payments, to avoid last-minute delays.
+We recommend you collect W-9 form from each of your vendors, before making any payments, to avoid last-minute delays.
 We also recommend that you use a 1099 online service provider like efile360 to file your forms to save time and money.
 There are many software packages available in the market that you might want to explore if you're going to do the filing in-house.
-But remember, if you're going to process 1099-MISC forms in house, you need to mail payee copies as well, which could be very time-consuming.
+But remember, if you're going to process 1099-MISC forms in house, you need to mail payee copies as well, which can be very time-consuming.
 An online service provider takes care of mailing as well as electronic filing.